Field extension of real values of physical observables in classical theory can help attain quantum results: Hidden-variable theory of a qubit

 Apparently, the identity operator appearing in the formal quantum theory should be replaced by the function $f(\lambda)\equiv 1$.
 Now for any hermitian operator on $\mathbb{C}^{2}$, we can use a quaternion-valued function to replace it using the aboved method.

 Since physical quantity can take quaternions in this pseudo-classical model, then why do measurements yield only real values?
 Consider the measurement of spin in the x direction, for example.
-We can imagine measurement as a fictitious rigid pole.
-Considering the sphere of unit ball in the i-j-k space, when we say that we are measuring the spin on the x direction, it may means that the fictitious pole is along the x direction.
+We can imagine the measurement's action as a fictitious rigid pole.
+Considering the sphere of unit ball in the i-j-k space, when we say that we are measuring the spin on the x direction, it means that the fictitious pole is along the x direction.
 Only when the fictitious pole is on the same direction as the spin is, it can make the value of the corresponding function real.
 After all, it is an essential requirement in the standard quantum mechanics that the result of a measurement be real.

-Then can this model tell us something new or explain things differently, taking quantum theory into account?
-Here is an interesting example.
+Once we accept this model, then things in quantum mechanics may be somewhat natural.
 We all know that spins on different directions cannot be measured at the same time.
 Standard quantum mechanics tell us that it is because of the noncommutativity of those corresponding operators that we cannot measure them simultaneously.
 However, in our model, the explanation is quite apparent.
 It is that the fictitious rigid pole of the measurement apparatus cannot be placed in different angles at the same time.